Can Family ID Help in Applying for Government Housing Schemes?

 What Is a Family ID?

 A Family ID is usually a unique number or code given to a household that includes all family members and their key details.
 This helps government systems keep a digital record of family structure, income levels, and eligibility for welfare schemes.
-In many places, Family ID systems help people access public services without repeating documents each time.
+In many places, Family ID systems help people access public or goverment services without repeating documents each time.

 How a Family ID Makes Housing Scheme Applications Easier